Save Money, Prioritize Your Tri Gear Purchases

 As you go further down the list, the dollars spent per time saved/training efficacy ratio gets lower.
-Also bear in mind that gear isn’t always about raw speed, sometimes comfort, ease-of-use, and organization can be worth its weight in gold.
-Start at Tier 5 and work your way up!
+So start at Tier 5, see what you have, and work down the list from there.
+Also, bear in mind that gear isn’t always about raw speed, sometimes comfort, ease-of-use, and organization can all be worth their weights in gold.

 Why?
 They’re simple, inexpensive, and adjustable.

 The best way to get increased power, a better fit, and prevent injury; requires compatible cycling shoes.